DarshK-dot/-Update-Advanced-Keylogger-with-file_Encryption-and-Time-Function/README.md

  - Run it.
  - the new file names encryption.txt will generate
  - note that: keep the genrated key safe and save it somewhere in order to decrypt the files without key files will not decrypt.

+How to decrypt the Encrypted file:
+ - Open the decrpt.py file
+ - Enter the key that you used for file encryption
+ - enter file name do some changes if needed
+ - run the decrypt.py

 Do this changes and you are good to go   :)